abhishek-raut17/basecamp/infrastructure/keys/README.md

 # Keys Directory

-This directory contains SSH keys and other secrets used by the infrastructure.
+This directory contains SSH keys symlinks and other secrets used by the infrastructure.

 ## Important
 - Never commit actual keys to version control